jrandj/java-11/README.md

     new java.lang.Object();
     ```

-1. In Java if you don't specify any reference variable explicitly within any instance method, the JVM assumes that you mean to access the same object for which the method has been invoked.
+1. In Java if you do not specify any reference variable explicitly within any instance method, the JVM assumes that you mean to access the same object for which the method has been invoked.
 You can make this explicit with the **this** keyword.

 1. The structure of a Java source file is:
     * At most one package statement.
     * Zero or more import statements.
-    * One or more reference type (i.e. class, interface, or enum) definitions.
+    * One or more reference type (i.e., class, interface, or enum) definitions.

 1. Members of a class definition include field declarations, methods, constructors, and initialisers.
 Members can be static or non-static.

-1. The code for a top level public reference type must be written inside a Java file with the same name.
+1. The code for a top-level public reference type must be written inside a Java file with the same name.

 1. Java has three **visibility scopes** for variables - class, method, and block.
 Java has five **lifespan scopes** for variables - class, instance, method, for loop, and block.